SARS-CoV-2 Omicron variant: International response

 In preparation for the Omicron variant arriving in the United States, President Joe Biden stated that the variant is "cause for concern, not panic", reiterated that the government was prepared for the variant and would have it under control and that large-scale lockdowns, similar to the ones in 2020 near the beginning of the pandemic, were "off the table for now."
+White House COVID Coordinator Jeff Zients told the vaccinated, "we've done the right thing, and we will get through this"; by contrast, "For the unvaccinated, you're looking at a winter of severe illness and death for yourselves, your families and the hospitals you may soon overwhelm".

 In December 2021, multiple Canadian provinces reinstated restrictions on gatherings and events such as sports tournaments, and tightened enforcement of proof of vaccination orders.
 British Columbia expressly prohibited any non-seated "organized New Year's Eve event", while Quebec announced a partial lockdown on 20 December 2021, ordering the closure of all bars, casinos, gyms, schools, and theatres, as well as imposing restrictions on the capacity and operating hours of restaurants, and the prohibition of spectators at professional sporting events.

 On 18 December 2021, the Netherlands government announced a lockdown intended to prevent spread of the variant during the holiday period.

 In December 2021, some countries shortened the typical six-month interval for a booster dose of the vaccine to prepare for a wave of Omicron, as two doses are not enough to stop the infection.
 UK, South Korea and Thailand reduced to three months; Belgium, four months; France, Singapore, Taiwan, Italy and Australia, five months.
 Finland reduced it to three months for risk groups.
 Other countries continued with a six-month booster schedule.
 While antibody levels begin to drop at four months, a longer interval usually allows time for the immune system's response to mature.